google/blockly-samples/plugins/field-colour/README.md

 ### API Reference

 - `setColours`: Sets the colour options, and optionally the titles for the options.
-The colourss should be an array of #rrggbb strings.
+The colours should be an array of `#rrggbb` strings.
 - `setColumns`: Sets the number of columns the dropdown should have.

 ## License